Kia Sorento: Safety

+Euro NCAP

+IIHS

 The 2017 Sorento received a "Top Safety Pick" rating from the Insurance Institute for Highway Safety (IIHS).

+ANCAP

 Marketing

-In November 2014, Kia Motors collaborated with 20th Century Fox to create a Wolverine-themed Sorento to promote the home media release of X-Men: Days of Future Past.
+In November 2014, Kia collaborated with 20th Century Fox to create a Wolverine-themed Sorento to promote the home media release of X-Men: Days of Future Past.
 The custom Sorento made its debut at the 2015 Australian Open, with a series of videos featuring Rafael Nadal teaming up with the X-Men to save the tennis event from the Sentinels.

-In January 2015, Kia Motors released their Sorento Super Bowl XLIX commercial featuring Pierce Brosnan.
+In January 2015, Kia released their Sorento Super Bowl XLIX commercial featuring Pierce Brosnan.

 Fourth generation (MQ4; 2020)

-The fourth generation Sorento was officially unveiled through a series of images on February 17, 2020.
+The fourth generation Sorento was officially unveiled through a series of images on 17 February 2020.
 The unveiling of the production version had originally been planned for the later-cancelled Geneva Motor Show.

 The updated Sorento sports a larger design with an extended wheelbase (35 mm longer) while the vehicle's overall length is extended by 10 mm.
-There are two engine options: a hybrid (a 1.6-liter turbocharged four-cylinder and single electric motor, amounting to 227 hp and 258 lbft of torque) and a traditional gasoline-only engine (a 2.5-liter turbocharged four-cylinder, matched with an 8-speed dual-clutch automatic transmission, output at 281 hp and 311 lbft.
-A plug-in hybrid variation and additional gasoline engine options are also being planned, along with a multi-collision brake system and a remote smartphone surround view monitor.
+There are two engine options: a hybrid (a 1.6-litre turbocharged four-cylinder and single electric motor, amounting to 227 hp and 258 lbft of torque) and a traditional petrol-only engine (a 2.5-litre turbocharged four-cylinder, matched with an 8-speed dual-clutch automatic transmission, output at 281 hp and 311 lbft.
+A plug-in hybrid variation and additional petrol engine options are also being planned, along with a multi-collision brake system and a remote smartphone surround view monitor.

+2023 facelift

+The facelifted model was unveiled on 25 July 2023.
+Made for the 2024 model year, the facelift adds vertically stacked LED headlamps which gain a slimmer design.
+The bumper is smoother, and is seamlessly aligned with the grille.
+The front lights are reminiscent of the EV9, the 2025 Carnival, and the 2024 Picanto, which foreshadows what Kia's design language is to become.
+Bodywork is primarily unchanged, if not for its slightly redone rear lights and rear bumper, new Kia emblem, and connected clusters.
+Additionally, the facelift adds new exterior colours and alloy wheels.

+Inside, the interior designers have added a streamlined dashboard layout, as well as a new 12.3-inch curved display.
+Revised climate controls, a new ambient lighting stripe, and slimmer air vents have been added.

 Markets

+Europe

+The fourth-generation Sorento was released in the European market in August 2020.
+Three powertrain options are available: 2.2-litre CRDi turbocharged diesel, 1.6-litre T-GDi Hybrid turbocharged petrol and a 1.6-litre T-GDi Plug-in Hybrid turbocharged petrol; an all-wheel drive system is optional but standard on the latter powertrain.
+For the European market, the Sorento is sourced from Hwaseong Plant located in Gyeonggi, South Korea.

+Latin America

+Chile

+The fourth-generation Sorento was launched in Chile on 22 April 2021, in two trim levels: Standard and Full.
+All variants are powered by a 2.5-litre GDi petrol engine, with option of all-wheel drive.